yeet-yoink/yeet-yoink/README.md

 A service to which you can yeet your files in order to yoink them from somewhere else.
 This is meant to simplify cluster-local file sharing with configurable persistence backends.

+One key aspect here is that a service like this can offload communication with object storage, databases or other systems, allowing the actual storage and retrieval within the application to be reduced to a simple HTTP POST and GET, given a file ID.

 ```mermaid
 sequenceDiagram
     autonumber